-10.1.
-Public comment
+10.1 Public comment

-A draft copy of the WMP was made available to the public for comment prior to and during public meetings.
+In accordance with the statute, LID staff will present its WMP annually at a publicly noticed meeting.
 LID Board and Board Committee meetings are open and accessible to the public.
 Meeting notices and agendas are posted, at a minimum, 72 hours in advance at the LID office and on LID's website.
 LID offers the opportunity for persons interested in wildfire related matters to sign up to receive notifications any time wildfire is being discussed at an upcoming Board or committee meeting at www.lathropirrigation.com.

-10.2.
-Board presentation
+10.2 Board presentation

 Following the initial presentation of the 2020 WMP to the public at the March 25, 2020 Regular Board meeting, the WMP was published on LID's website.
-Pursuant to Section 9.1 of the WMP, the WMP was reviewed for the publication of the 2021 and 2022 WMP's as little change was necessary as the original WMP was adequate, functional, and relevant.
+Subsequent iterations in 2021, 2022, and 2023 have required very few changes as, given the minimal risks posed by LID's system, the original WMP was adequate, functional, and relevant.
 At the urging of the WMP review committee, the entire staff reviewed the WMP for the 2023 update and still, there is little to no change in the document as the conditions, responses, and strategies have not changed and the implementation of the processes and procedures of the WMP have proven to be effective.
-Subsequent versions of the WMP have been and will continue to be presented to the Board of Directors for review and approval and then published on the LID website.
+LID staff will continue to review and present its WMP to the Board of Directors for review and approval, however, LID expects to make amendments to its WMP only in the event significant changes are warranted.
+The WMP is published on the LID website.

-10.3.
-Independent evaluation
+10.3 Independent evaluation